junxit/us-congress-bills-112/metadata.md

 - 2012-09-19 — Committee on Foreign Relations.
 Reported by Senator Kerry with an amendment in the nature of a substitute and with an amended preamble.
 Without written report.
 - 2012-09-19 — Committee on Foreign Relations.
 Reported by Senator Kerry with an amendment in the nature of a substitute and with an amended preamble.
 Without written report.
 - 2012-09-19 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 528.
+- 2012-12-04 — Passed/agreed to in Senate: Resolution agreed to in Senate with an amendment and an amended preamble by Voice Vote.(consideration: CR S7403-7404; text as passed Senate: CR S7403-7404)
+- 2012-12-04 — Resolution agreed to in Senate with an amendment and an amended preamble by Voice Vote. (consideration: CR S7403-7404; text as passed Senate: CR S7403-7404)